 In all my years of riding, I've learned a lot through experience, often the hard way.
 I've been lucky to hear the wisdom of teachers ranging from a former world champion, Kevin Schwantz, to the professorial safety columnist, Lawrence Grodsky.
 If I had to sift through all that good advice and choose just one tip that every rider should remember, I'd choose this: Look where you want to go.

 Wait a minute!
 Where are you going?
 Oh, you were expecting something more profound?
-Some technical secret I pried out of Valentino Rossi that time I caught him vacationing incognito in Cartagena, trying to escape his inescapable fame back in Europe, and I plied him with rum and lemon until he finally let me in on the secret?
+Some technical secret I pried out of Valentino Rossi that time I caught him vacationing incognito in Barbados, trying to escape his inescapable fame back in Europe, and I plied him with rum and lemon until he finally let me in on the secret?
 Sorry, but that never happened (and nobody's sorrier than me that it didn't).

 I will argue, however, that my little piece of advice is indeed profound.
 I've learned lots of skills and tips in my decades of riding, then forgotten a good portion of them, but I always try to keep those six words in the forefront of my mind.
 I think you should, too.
 Here's why.